 Note: The BMI may not be accurate for people with greater muscle mass (such as athletes) or in older people and others who have lost muscle mass.

 If your BMI is between 18.5 and 25, you are in a healthy weight range.
 You should continue to maintain your weight.

 If your BMI is above 25, you are above the healthy weight range.
-This puts you at a higher risk of developing cancer.
+This puts you at a higher risk of developing cancer and other chronic diseases.
 Try to look for ways to improve your diet and increase your activity levels.
 Remember, every small change you make counts!
 Refer to some of the healthy eating and exercise tips on our website to help you work towards a healthy weight range to reduce your risk of cancer.

 If your BMI is below 18.5, you are below the healthy weight range.
 Being underweight puts you at risk of poor health.

 If you require professional advice on managing your weight, consult your doctor or an Accredited Practising Dietitian to help you achieve a healthier weight.